 A foundation year helps you develop the study skills and self-confidence needed for higher education when you don’t reach the entry requirements for your subject.

 This course covers a broad range of performance areas like dance, drama, vocal studies and creative theatre production.
-You can choose to pursue several disciplines or specialise in one.
-This gives you the flexibility to develop your art as you get to grips with the realities and practicalities of performing arts production.
+You will pursue a variety of subjects spanning a wide range of Performing Arts activities covering performance, technical operation, management and design.
+This will give you the flexibility to develop your art as you get to grips with the realities and practicalities of performance and production.